 We pay John a salary and John is dependent on the money he earns.
-If he loses his job he would not be able to pay his bills.
 Therefore, we have power over John and when we ask John to do something he will often comply.
-He knows if he does not, he may lose his job and immediate income.
+He knows if he does not, it may have consequences.

 John is in sales and generates income for the company.
 If he leaves, it will cost the company to replace him.
 Therefore, when John asks for something we consider and may grant his request so as not to upset him and encourage him to leave.